sejungkwak/cogito-books/README.md

 At the moment, the site calculates delivery fee as a flat 10% of the transaction price but I think it would make more sense to calculate a delivery fee based on the destination country - with closer to Ireland resulting in a cheaper delivery fee compared to the flat 10%, while further abroad might be more expensive.

 - Stock
-By adding a stock value to the database for each individual book, the superuser can keep track of how many copies of each book is remaining and whether new copies should be ordered.
+By adding a stock value to the database for each book, the superuser can keep track of how many copies of each book are remaining and whether new copies should be ordered.

 - Order management system
 Currently, a superuser needs to sign in to the admin site to review the orders.
 It would be better if the admin site was accessible via the main site portal.